sylvainraye/documentation-1/content/components/satellite/_index.en.md

  * `http-hook`: the micro-service will be operating an API on a single URL route. `Http-hook` is used for webhooks.
 A webhook is a POST request sent to a URL.
 It's considered to be a means for one application to provide other applications with real-time information
  * `pipeline`: the micro-service will be operating a data pipeline, runned in the backend that can be executed as a cron job.
 For more information on pipelines, see [Pipeline](../pipeline/).
+* `batch`: the micro-service will be operating a data pipeline, runned in the backend that can be executed as a cron job

 ### Building your own satellite